scasadio/PR3-ML/README.md

 Machine Learning project (wrong)

-journal.pone.0267558.pdf is the paper on which we have made the project, we have tried to reproduce the same analysis but data are very difficult to manipulate.
+journal.pone.0267558.pdf is the paper on which I have made a university project.
+I tried to reproduce the same analysis of the paper but data are very difficult to manipulate.
-On this project we have made some very bad manipulation, hence results makes no sense.
+On this project I have made some very bad manipulation, hence results make no sense.